jasonpaulso/claude-self-reflect/docs/archive/QUERY_GUIDE.md

 # Claude Self-Reflection MCP Query Guide

-This guide provides comprehensive examples and best practices for searching your Claude conversation history using the claude-self-reflection MCP tool.
+This guide provides comprehensive examples and best practices for searching your Claude conversation history using the claude-self-reflect MCP tool.

 ## Quick Start